informatics-lab/blog/_posts/2015-12-09-raspberry-pi-docker-cluster.md

 If I were to do this build again I would definitely use some Raspberry Pi 2s.
 I used what was available to me at no cost at the time, but it would be much speedier and useful to have more powerful chips running underneath.

+I am planning on adding the capability to automatically scale the cluster size using a service like AWS.
+This requires a little more thinking as the remote cluster would need to be able to access the master Pi, but would be a good demonstration of a multi-master setup if I added another master service in the cloud.

-I would also look into doing away with the master node and distribute the master duties (consul, swarm master, etc) across the cluster.
+I would also look into doing away with the dedicated master node and distribute the master duties (consul, swarm master, etc) across the cluster.
 This introduces some interesting chicken and egg problems about how you create a cluster using a key value store which is running on said cluster, but that's part of the fun.

+A dashboard would also be useful to visualise how many containers were running on nodes in the cluster, this is something I miss from using Kubernetes.

-Finally there are some fundamental features which we I experienced while using Kubernetes that are missing from this setup.
+There are some other fundamental features from Kubernetes that are missing from this setup.
 The most important is the rescheduling of stopped containers using replication controllers.
-If I create a container on my cluster and then remove the node form the cluster the container disappears, the swarm master should notice this and start the container again on a different node.
-This looks like it is coming in [swarm #1488][swarm-issue-1488] but itsn't ready yet.
+If I create a container on my cluster and then remove the node it is running on from the cluster the container disappears with it.
+Ideally the swarm master would notice this and start the container again on a different node.
+It looks like it is coming in [swarm #1488][swarm-issue-1488] but hasn't been implemented yet.

 Kubernetes also handles the proxying and routing for you in a neater way that I've managed here with nginx.
+Sadly the nginx reverse proxy container I used doesn't have support for overlay networking.
+I did manage to get it working by hacking around in the config files but it broke backward compatability with non-clustered Docker.

+# Conclusion

+This project has been very useful for improving my understanding of clustering containers.
+It is also very useful for visually demonstrating to others how clustering containers, and more specifically Docker, works in practice.

 ![Lovely lights](https://s3-eu-west-1.amazonaws.com/informatics-webimages/articles/2015-12-09-raspberry-pi-docker-cluster/image3.JPG)